-On the other side of the Isiolo–Archer’s Post road lies the Shaba National Reserve, where Joy Adamson experimented with the release of hand-reared leopards.
-Highly recommended, Shaba is much less visited than Samburu or Buffalo Springs.
+On the other side of the Isiolo–Archer’s Post A2 road from Samburu–Buffalo Springs road lies the Shaba National Reserve, where Joy Adamson experimented with the release of hand-reared leopards.
+Highly recommended, Shaba is much less visited and less developed than Samburu or Buffalo Springs and therefore feels more peaceful and solitary.
 If you’re driving, you’re likely to enter the reserve at Natorbe Gate (6km from the A2 highway junction a couple of kilometres south of Archer’s Post) on a road that rolls up and down through a lava field.
 The landscapes of Shaba are a lot more varied than you might expect, with the dramatic bulk of Bodich mountain rising behind the river to the north, and steep hills, culminating in Shaba peak, pressing in on the south.

 For animals, Shaba is quite the equal of its two neighbours, with lots

 of elephant, jackal, lion and plains game, including beautifully marked